SeisComP/seiscomp/doc/base/api-python.rst

       Returns the FocalMechanism at index idx.

+   .. py:method:: catalog(idx)

+      :param idx: An integer index of the object to be returned.
+      :rtype: Object of type :ref:`Catalog <api-python-datamodel-catalog>`.

+      Returns the Catalog at index idx.

    .. py:method:: event(idx)

       :param idx: An integer index of the object to be returned.